SITE-Capstone/capstone_plan/planning/project_proposal.md

 STRETCH FEATURES:

 - Aggregated news columnn with news related to each crypto
+- Blog page that allows users to select a trade and post to explain about the trade and about their strategy.
 - Add information for each coin about what exchanged carry it for trading
 - Interactive charts with tooltips for user
 - Display information about amount of mentions a coin has on social media to gauge it's popularity